drexel-ice/EDA-schema/README.md

 ### Installation

-The key dependencies are requred by EDA-schema are the following.
+The key dependencies that are required by EDA-schema are the following

 - python3.6 or beyond
 - pip3